• ensconce •

 Part of Speech: Verb, transitive

 Meaning: 1.
-To set up in a prominent, fixed place, as to ensconce yourself on the coffee table so everyone can see you.
-2. To conceal something in a safe, secrete place.
+To conceal something in a safe, secret place.
+2. To set up in a prominent, fixed place, as to ensconce yourself on the coffee table so everyone can see you.

 P.S. - Register for the Daily Good Word E-Mail! - You can get our daily Good Word sent directly to you via e-mail in either HTML or Text format.
 Go to our Registration Page to sign up today!